OsomePteLtd/principles/src/frontend.md

 ## Miscellaneous

 1. Do not use branch names longer than 50 chars.
 Max domain section length is 63 chars and it's common restriction.
 We auto-deploy each pull-request to stage environment and use branch name as subdomain.
-Moreover, you can use same branch name for host+microfrontend for testing them together.
+Moreover, you can use same branch name for testing host+microfrontend them together.
 For some specific environments we add postfix to subdomain, so for us max length is 50, not 63.

 ```bash
 # bad